manu-p-1/manu-p-1/README.md

 ### Hi there, I'm Manu 👋

-- 🔭 I’m currently working on ... really awesome projects
+- 🔭 I’m currently working on ...
+Really awesome projects!
+I enjoy collaborating with others to brainstorm creative ideas and solutions
 - 🌱 I’m currently learning ...
 Software Engineering, Analysis, and Management skills from experienced industry professionals
 - 📫 How to reach me ...
 Through my LinkedIn
 - 💬 Favorite Quote ...
 "Courage is resistance to fear, mastery of fear -- not absence of fear." ~ Mark Twain